NutritionAugust 6, 2024

 Most patients report feeling more energy and less bloating within two to three weeks.
 Measurable changes in inflammatory markers and blood sugar typically show up in lab work within 60 to 90 days.
 Long-term benefits like improved body composition, reduced joint pain, and stabilized healthy aging markers develop over three to six months.

-Can I do this on my own, or do I need to work with a provider?
+Can I do this on my own, or do I need a provider?

 Self-guided changes are a great start.
 But if you've been eating well and still feel lousy, if your weight won't shift despite consistent effort, or if you have a chronic condition like thyroid dysfunction or an autoimmune disease, working with a provider who can test, interpret, and guide makes a significant difference.
-We've worked with over 3,000 patients at Med Matrix, and the ones who get the best results combine dietary changes with data from their labs.
+We've worked with over 3,000 patients, and the ones who get the best results combine dietary changes with data from their labs.

 Share